MyBord/mybord-client/src/spa/app/pages/aboutDevPage/aboutToDo.md

+* add social footer to both about pages

 center images with text in about dev ? use illustrations instead of images in about? add moving lottie to split up about dev and stack?